 Once you have your snorkel equipment, now is the time to learn how to use it.
-We will try our best to explain in writing, we recommend watching our videos in Expert Advice categories.
+We will try our best to explain in writing, we recommend watching our videos our Expert Advice categories.

 HOW TO USE YOUR MASK